ishanthakur192/hangmangame2.0/README.md

-Project Title: Hangman Game
+Project Title: Hangman Game<br />

-Description:
+Description:<br />
 Hangman is a classic word-guessing game where one player thinks of a word and the other player tries to guess it by suggesting letters.
 With each incorrect guess, a part of a hangman is drawn.
-The player must guess the word before the hangman is fully drawn to win.
+The player must guess the word before the hangman is fully drawn to win.<br />

-Team Members:
+Team Members:<br />

-Kshitij Kohli - Project Manager,
+Kshitij Kohli - Project Manager,<br />
-Himanshi - Developer,
+Himanshi - Developer,<br />
-Ishan Thakur - Tester
+Ishan Thakur - Tester<br />

-Roles:
+Roles:<br />

-Kshitij Kohli: Oversees project management, coordinates tasks, and ensures project deadlines are met.
+Kshitij Kohli: Oversees project management, coordinates tasks, and ensures project deadlines are met.<br />
-Himanshi: Develops the game logic and functionality.
-Ishan Thakur: The tester ensures the functionality and quality of the Hangman game through rigorous testing procedures.
+Himanshi: Develops the game logic and functionality.<br /> Ishan Thakur: The tester ensures the functionality and quality of the Hangman game through rigorous testing procedures.<br />

-Clone or download the Hangman Game repository from GitHub.
-Install any required dependencies specified in the README file.
-Run the main executable file (e.g., hangman.exe or hangman.py).
-The game will display the hangman interface and prompt the player to guess a letter.
-Enter a letter using the keyboard.
+Clone or download the Hangman Game repository from GitHub.<br /> Install any required dependencies specified in the README file.<br /> Run the main executable file (e.g., hangman.exe or hangman.py).<br /> The game will display the hangman interface and prompt the player to guess a letter.<br /> Enter a letter using the keyboard.<br />
 If the letter is correct, it will be revealed in the word.
-If incorrect, part of the hangman will be drawn.
-Continue guessing letters until the word is guessed correctly or the hangman is fully drawn.
+If incorrect, part of the hangman will be drawn.<br /> Continue guessing letters until the word is guessed correctly or the hangman is fully drawn.<br /> Additional Features/Notes:<br />
-Additional Features/Notes:

-The game can be customized to have different difficulty levels, word categories, or even multiplayer functionality.
-Sound effects and animations can be added to enhance the gaming experience.
-A scoring system could be implemented to track the player's performance.
-It's important to ensure that the game is user-friendly and provides clear instructions for playing.
-Testing should be conducted to identify and fix any bugs or issues before releasing the game to the public.
+The game can be customized to have different difficulty levels, word categories, or even multiplayer functionality.<br /> Sound effects and animations can be added to enhance the gaming experience.<br /> A scoring system could be implemented to track the player's performance.<br /> It's important to ensure that the game is user-friendly and provides clear instructions for playing.<br /> Testing should be conducted to identify and fix any bugs or issues before releasing the game to the public.<br />

 Tests by tester:-<br />